proxytranslation/user-docs/workbench/navigation/navigation.md

 ### Filters

-There is a huge assortment of filters available if you click on the Filters icon in the toolbar:
+There is a comprehensive assortment of filters available.
+Click on the Filters icon in the toolbar to get a an overview of all available
+filters:

 ![Filters Icon](/img/workbench/filters_icon.png)